Welcome to my website!

 Working Papers

-Shadows of Power: Elite Networks under Authoritarian Purges (Job Market Paper)
+Shadows of Power: Elite Networks under Authoritarian Purges (Job Market Paper) - Extended Abstract at EAI GameNets 2026

 Abstract: We study how political elites form networks under a dictator who can purge.
 Elites choose an undirected network.
 The total value sums direct and indirect connections, discounted by distance, and subtracts all link costs.
 The total is allocated across individuals in proportion to their eigenvector centrality.
 We introduce a pairwise stable subgame-perfect equilibrium (PS-SPE) to analyze efficiency and stability, and prove existence.
 Efficiency, the dictator’s payoff, and stability need not coincide.
-The dictator often prefers a star network even when stability or efficiency select denser structures.
+The dictator often prefers a star network even when stability or efficiency selects denser structures.
 As costs fall, stable networks densify and power balances; as costs rise, stability shifts toward sparser, more centralized structures.
 These results formalize a dictator’s paradox: structures that maximize control are not always sustainable, and greater centralization at higher costs can be selected by stability, not only by the ruler’s preferences.

 We The People: Supervision Network Design of Institutions, joint with Peiran Xiao